nico-amsterdam/gen_server_mem_cache/README.md

 ## Before you start

-- If you want apply this for your database, consider to try this first:
+If you want apply this cache for database queries, try this first:
-  - Do everything you possibly can to lower the network latency between application servers and database
+  - Do everything you possibly can to lower the network latency between application servers and database, and
   - Use the database cache.
-Databases are optimized for caching and it has the great advantage that the database knows when it should update a cached item.
+Databases are optimized for caching and it has the great advantage that the database knows when it should update/invalidate a cached item.

 ## Installation